March

 Easter in Wikipedia

-"The spring is coming by a many signs;
+"The spring is coming by many a sign;

 The trays are up, the hedges broken down